 Living in Westford

-About 22,000 people are at home in Westford.
-Westford is an industrious community that enjoys skiing, festivals almost monthly and family activities in an atmosphere of high technology industries, suburban retail and residential areas.
-However, Westford history and those who made it, are not forgotten.
+Westford history and those who made it are not forgotten.
 Paul Revere's son attended Westford Academy.
 The bell in the school lobby was cast by Revere, as was the weather vane on top of Abbot Elementary School.

 In the late 18th and early 19th centuries, apples, granite, and worsted yarn were the main products coming from Westford.
 The population increased dramatically from 1870 through the 1920s as immigrants came for jobs in the mills and quarries.
 Forty percent of the population was foreign born by 1915, with French Canadians forming the largest group followed by Northern Europeans.
 Abbot Worsted recruited workers from Russia.
 The railroads provided a convenient means for the transport of goods and people throughout the country.

-Did you know that Westford Academy has the honor of holding two great distinctions in the country?
+The Westford Academy has the honor of holding two great distinctions in the country.
 The first is that it houses an original bell cast by Paul Revere.
 The bell has been part of Westford Academy since it was given to the school in 1792.
-Today, the bell is displayed in the Bell Lobby of the present high school.
-Additional, it is one of the oldest public High Schools in the United States where it ranks 7th out of 74 schools in the same classification.
+Today, the bell is displayed in the Bell Lobby of the present high school, which is one of the oldest public high schools in the United States.

 Westford Academy (9-12)

 Norman E. Day School (3-5)